The Funniest Reactions To Ryan Reynolds' Hiddleswift Participation

 Ryan Reynolds has officially joined Taylor Swift's squad, and people can't deal.
 Isn't he too sarcastic or something?

 Of course, social media has had a field day with this.
-The general consensus: Everyone's had their fill of Hiddleswift, and they'll be damned if the pair takes Reynolds down with them.
+The general consensus: Everyone's had their fill of Hiddleswift, and they'll be damned if they take Reynolds down with them.
 Heaven forbid some double dates and matching outfits come down the pipeline.

 Advertisement